victorpengmx/tp/docs/DeveloperGuide.md

 It requires a `CompanyIndex` parameter.
 This validates company index to ensure the company is present in the system.

-If valid, the company's details will be updated in the address book.
+If valid, a new company object is created with the updated details and then set to replace the old company object.

 <img src="images/editCompanyObjectDiagram.png" width="600" />